CESNET/Nemea-Supervisor/README.md

 Program modes
 --------------

-Supervisor can run in one of two basic modes:
+Supervisor can run in one of the following modes:

 1) Interactive Mode:

 ```